A person covering the alcohol glass with one hand and saying no with another hand

 12-24 Hours: Initial Recovery

-As you approach the 24-hour mark, your body continues to stabilize and it starts to recover from the effects of alcohol.
+As you approach the 24-hour mark, your body continues to stabilize, and it starts to recover from alcohol’s effects.
 During this time, you may notice the following changes:

 • Improved hydration.
 As you drink more water and your body processes the remaining alcohol, your hydration levels will improve, helping to alleviate headaches and other withdrawal symptoms.

 • Decreased inflammation.
-Alcohol can cause inflammation in the body, and as it leaves your system, you may notice a reduction in inflammation-related symptoms, such as joint pain or skin redness.
+Alcohol can cause bodily inflammation, and as it leaves your system, you may notice a reduction in inflammation-related symptoms, such as joint pain or skin redness.

 • Improved digestion.
-Your digestive system will start to recover from the effects of alcohol, leading to a decrease in nausea and a potential improvement in appetite.
+Your digestive system will start recovering from the effects of alcohol, decreasing nausea and potentially improving appetite.

 • Increased energy levels.
-As your body begins to recover, you may start to feel more energetic and less fatigued.
+As your body begins to recover, you may start feeling more energetic and less fatigued.

 • Mood stabilization.
-As your brain chemistry adjusts to the absence of alcohol, you may experience improvements in mood and a decrease in anxiety levels.
+As your brain chemistry adjusts to the absence of alcohol, you may experience improvements in mood and decreased anxiety levels.

 It's important to note that the severity and duration of withdrawal symptoms can vary depending on factors such as the amount and frequency of alcohol consumption, individual body chemistry, and overall health.